Gregory Blaxland, William Wentworth and William Lawson.

 In 1904 the top was chopped off and taken to the newly built Hydro Majestic Hotel.
 The plan was for it to be fashioned into a relic for guests to admire.
 Unfortunately it was destroyed during a bush fire, in 1922.

 Did Blaxland, Wentworth and Lawson, really carve their initials on the trunk in 1813?
-It seems unlikely.
+It seems highly unlikely.
 There is no documented evidence, and the first mention of it did not appear until the 1860s.
 Some people have suggested it was all a hoax, to lure visitors up the mountains in those early days.

 Of course the tree stump was soon a target for people wanting to leave their own mark;